 With Elbow Knives, you can cut your way to the front of the line.
 Elbow Knives.
 Get yours today!

 Elbow knives, a mad idea born of frustration with crowds and those who disrespect personal space.
 I think the idea has been brewing since we arrived in Northern Ireland in January.
 It certainly was informed by the crowds during our Italian vacation in February, particularly during the mad crush at the Vatican to glimpse the Sistine Chapel.
-I mentioned on Facebook at the time that I had to hip-check a couple of queue-hopping Asians, which, if anything, was an understatement.
+I mentioned on Facebook at the time that I had to hip-check a couple of queue-hopping tourists, which, if anything, was an understatement.

 The idea grew more solid on the jam-packed train from Olympic Stadium in Berlin last month after watching the Hertha Berlin match.
 And I believe the idea emerged fully formed in my mind at the Van Gogh Museum in Amsterdam, which packs in tourists like sardines in a can.
 That experience contrasted with a visit earlier the same day to the Rijks Museum, which attracts as many visitors as the Van Gogh Museum yet does a much better job of crowd control.